 You may have questions even after you’ve chosen the best speech pathology school for you.
 Here are some common questions about SLP programs:

-To become a speech pathologist, an undergraduate degree and master’s degree are required in most states.
+To become a speech pathologist, an undergraduate degree and a master’s degree are required in most states.
 Generally, undergraduate programs last four years.
-The majority of SLP master’s programs typically take two years to complete if you study full time.
+The majority of SLP master’s programs typically take two years to complete if you study full-time.
 Hands-on training is also required to become a speech pathologist.
-After earning your degree, additional time will be needed to become certified by applying to ASHA for the Certificate of Clinical Competence in Speech-Language Pathology.
+Graduate programs also include required supervised clinical practicum experiences.